ipfs/specs/KEYSTORE.md

 DESCRIPTION:

-    'ipfs crypt encrypt' is a command used to encypt data so that only holders of a certain key can read it.
+    'ipfs crypt encrypt' is a command used to encrypt data so that only holders of a certain key can read it.

 ```